Released in the spring of 1995, appropriately enough, the flowery

 this as time went on.

-since the music is trash and nothing could have saved it from the boring and uninspired songwriting.
-Still, the plastic production
+much, since the music is trash and nothing could have saved it from the boring and uninspired songwriting.
+Still, the plastic

-would have killed it, even if there had been something worthwhile here.
-The drums are too prominent in the mix and the guitars
+production would have killed it, even if there had been something worthwhile here.
+The drums are too prominent in the mix

-it would take to strip the plastic wrap from the CD case.
-Even those into so-called melodic Death Metal should steer clear
+time it would take to strip the plastic wrap from the CD case.
+Even those into so-called melodic death metal should steer

-of this.
+clear of this.
 Opeth is a classic case of a band that is all style and no substance.
-It's heavier and darker than the last couple
+It's heavier and darker than the last

-of offerings from Watain, but that's not saying much.
-Somewhere within this hour-plus of nonsense, there is a slightly below-average
+couple of offerings from Watain, but that's not saying much.
+Somewhere within this hour-plus of nonsense, there is a slightly

 (20 Sept.
 2013)